gingerzoealex/lens-simulation/README.md

 # lens-simulation
-a lenssimulation created using vanilla JS
+a lens simulation created using vanilla JS.
+The branch 'new-changes' has the version with more accurate mathematics.